Is your Hair thinning?

 Tagamet / Cimetidine

-Also known as hormone replacement therapy (HRT) and commonly prescribed at menopause, estrogen and progesterone pills and creams are probably the most common systemic form of treatment for Androgenetic Alopecia for women in menopause or whose estrogen and/or progesterone are lacking for other reasons.
+Also known as hormone replacement therapy (HRT) and commonly prescribed at menopause, estrogen and progesterone pills and creams are a form of treatment for Androgenetic Alopecia for women in menopause or whose estrogen and/or progesterone are lacking for other reasons.
+Typically, the patient will receive these hormones from their GYN physician after consultation with the hair loss specialist.

 Nizoral or Ketoconazole